 22. National Aviation Security Training Programme.

-(1) There is established a National Aviation Security Training Programme for personnel of all entities involved with or responsible for the implementation of various aspects of the National Civil Aviation Security Programme
+(1) There is established a National Aviation Security Training Policy or Programme for personnel of all entities involved with or responsible for the implementation of various aspects of the National Civil Aviation Security Programme.
+This training programme is designed to ensure the effectiveness of the national civil aviation security programme.

-(2) The training programme shall include conduct periodic security awareness training for personnel authorised to have unescorted access to airside areas as well as the personnel whose job description does not require the performance of security duties as part of their day-to-day routine.
+(2) The training programme shall include The Authority shall ensure the conduct of initial and recurrent security awareness training for all personnel involved with or responsible for the implementation of various aspects of the national civil aviation security programme and those authorised to have unescorted access to airside areas. as well as the personnel whose job description does not require the performance of security duties as part of their day-to-day routine.

 (3) The authority shall co-ordinate the implementation of the National Aviation Security Training Programme developed under sub- regulation (1).